Free-energy variations for determinantal 2D plasmas with holes: Model and results

+as predicted by Conjecture~\eqref{eq:intro ZabWieg}, so that the $\log N$ term indeed counts the number of holes in the droplet.
+Similar considerations apply to other topological terms at level $O(1)$ in the expansion. $\diamond$ \end{remark}

 The rest of the paper, containing the proofs of Theorems~\ref{thm:onehole} and~\ref{thm:multhole}, is organized as follows: \begin{itemize} \item In Section~\ref{sec:MF} we set up preliminary estimates on the mean-field approximation of the problem.
-This will permit to realize that the variations we will later find in $F_N(\ba_1,\ldots,\ba_N)$ are indeed all accounted for by those of the mean-field energy. \item In Section~\ref{sec:proofone} we prove Theorem~\ref{thm:onehole}.
+These show that the variations we will later find in $F_N(\ba_1,\ldots,\ba_n)$ are all accounted for by those of the mean-field energy. \item In Section~\ref{sec:proofone} we prove Theorem~\ref{thm:onehole}.
 In particular, we recap the representation of the partition function in terms of a Ginibre correlation function.
 Our assumption~\eqref{eq:ref energy} implies useful a priori bounds on the later, that will enter all subsequent estimates.
 In particular when replacing finite area Ginibre correlation functions by infinite area ones, which is the next big task of the section. \item In Section~\ref{sec:proofmult} we prove Theorem~\ref{thm:multhole}.
-Following on the representation just mentioned, this boils down to a clustering estimate for Ginibre correlation functions, and a careful computation to identify constant terms in expansions.
+Following on the representation just mentioned, this boils down to an exponential clustering estimate for Ginibre correlation functions, and a careful computation to identify constant terms in expansions.
 We rely heavily on the determinal structure for the clustering estimate. \item For the convenience of the reader, Appendix~\ref{app:Ginibre} recalls known facts about the Ginibre partition function and correlation functions. \end{itemize}